 Matthew 1:18-25; Luke 1:26-38; John 1:1, 20:28; Romans 9:5, 8:46; II Corinthians 5:21; I Peter 2:21-23; John 20:30-31; Matthew 20:28; Ephesians 1:4; Acts 1:11; Romans 5:6-8, 6:9-10; Hebrews 7:25, 9:28; I Timothy 3:16

-We believe in the Holy Spirit who came forth from the Father and Son to convict the world of sin, righteousness, and judgment, and to regenerate, sanctify, and empower all who believe in Jesus Christ.
-We believe that the Holy Spirit indwells every believer in Christ, and that He is an abiding helper, teacher, guide, empower of all God's people.
+We believe in the Holy Spirit, who came forth from the Father and Son to convict the world of sin, righteousness, and judgment; and to regenerate, sanctify, and empower all who believe in Jesus Christ.
+We believe that the Holy Spirit indwells every believer in Christ, and that He is an abiding helper, teacher, guide, and empowerer of all God's people.

-We believe God created man in His own image; that man sinned, bringing about physical, spiritual and eternal death, which is separation from God; that as a consequence, all human beings are born with a sinful nature and are sinners under God's condemnation.
-We believe those who are regenerated by the Holy Spirit will repent and leave their sin and trust Jesus Christ as Savior thus becoming new creatures, delivered from condemnation and receive eternal life -by the power of the Holy Spirit.
+We believe that God created man in His own image; that man sinned, bringing about physical, spiritual and eternal death, which is separation from God; that as a consequence, all human beings are born with a sinful nature and are sinners under God's condemnation.
+We believe that those who are regenerated by the Holy Spirit will repent and leave their sin and trust Jesus Christ as Savior, thus becoming new creatures, delivered from condemnation, and receiving eternal life - this by the power of the Holy Spirit.

 We believe in the universal church, a living spiritual body of which Christ is the head and all regenerated persons are members.
 We believe in the local church, consisting of a group of believers in Jesus Christ, baptized on a credible profession of faith, and connected for worship, community and mission.
 We believe that God has given the members of the local church the primary task of telling the gospel of Jesus Christ to a lost world.